Kyu31/Pseudo-Mario/README.md

       6/6: I have fixed the idle animation for the player & added debug code for collision.
 I have begun testing goombas.

+      6/7: I have implemented a global variable of sizeUnit & used it to dictate size in Asset's w & h.
+I have added floor as one of the blocks being read in by the file for map.

     Emily Young-Squire
       5/23: I have begun to write the skeletons for the Asset class instance variables and methods we have planned.